The PAU survey: Estimating galaxy photometry with deep learning: Data

 For this work, we have constructed the \simsborder\footnote{Named after the favourite sandwich of the first author.} simulations, a set of PAUS-like galaxy image simulations.
 Three examples of \sims galaxies with $i$-band magnitudes $i_{\rm AB} = 18.5, 20.3$ and 22.3 are shown in Figure \ref{fig:sims_astropy}.
 Note that already at $i_{\rm AB} \approx 20$ it is hard to distinguish the galaxy from the background noise and with $i_{\rm AB} > 22$, the galaxy signal is visually masked by background fluctuations. \\

 \sims light profiles are modelled with a single S\'{e}rsic profile.
 Each galaxy is generated using where $I_{\rm e}$, $r_{\rm 50}$ and $n_{\rm s}$ are the the surface brightness, the half light radius and the S\'{e}rsic index, respectively.
 As the shape and the size of the galaxy are correlated, to ensure galaxies are realistic, we jointly sample the half light radius, the S\'{e}rsic index and the ellipticity from their distributions in the COSMOS field.
-The ellipticity parameter is simulated by elongating the half light radius accordingly.
+Elliptical galaxies are simulated by elongating the half light radius according to the $b/a$ distribution in the COSMOS field.
 Figure \ref{fig:PAUSsims} shows the distributions of $r_{\rm 50}$ (top left) and the S\'{e}rsic index (top right) of PAUS galaxies in the COSMOS field, which are provided by \cite{Ilbert2008}.\\

 \sims image simulations are 60x60 pixels image generated with \textsc{Astropy} \citep{astropy:2013,astropy:2018}. \textsc{Astropy} methods evaluate the galaxy profiles (Eq. \ref{eq:sersic_sims}) at the center of each pixel instead of integrating along the pixel.
 This is problematic for small and steep galaxy profiles (high $n_{\rm s}$), where the flux changes significantly along the pixel.
 To correct for this effect, galaxies are initially drawn in a 600x600 grid with a later size reduction.
 Furthermore, drawing on a larger grid allows shifting the galaxy at a sub-pixel level from the center.
 Including sub-pixels shifts in \sims galaxy images has also proven important to reduce the number of photometry outliers on real PAUCam galaxies.\\